k78ma/quartz/content/ML/ResNet.md

 ![[ResNet-1782402706200.webp]]

 ## Bottleneck residual blocks
-For very deep networks, the number of parameters may become undeniably large. **Bottleneck residual blocks** make more efficient use of parameters by breaking this into three convolutions, using [[Operations on Image Representations|1x1 convolutions]] to change the number of channels.
+For very deep networks, the number of parameters may become untenably large. **Bottleneck residual blocks** make more efficient use of parameters by breaking this into three convolutions, using [[Operations on Image Representations|1x1 convolutions]] to change the number of channels.
 In order, we have:
 - $1\times 1$ kernel to reduces the number of channels.
 - $3\times 3$ kernel
 - $1\times 1$ kernel to increase the number of channels back to the original amount.